NAR-INDIA Reinforces Its Leadership as a leading Real Estate Association in 2025 - www.lokmattimes.com

 NAR-INDIA Reinforces Its Leadership as a leading Real Estate Association in 2025

-PNN New Delhi [India], December 26: The National Association of Realtors-India (NAR-INDIA) closed 2025 with a stronger institutional footing, ...
+New Delhi [India], December 26: The National Association of Realtors–India (NAR-INDIA) closed 2025 with a stronger institutional footing, reinforcing ...

 Key 2025 Highlights